Azure-Samples/communication-services-authentication-hero-csharp/README.md

 ## Endpoints

-This ACS Solutions - Authentication server sample provides responses for **user** and **token** endpoints.
+This Azure Communication Services Solutions - Authentication server sample provides responses for **user** and **token** endpoints.
 For more details, please check our [Endpoints and Responses designe doc](./docs/design-guides/endpoints-and-responses.md).

 ## Code Structure